kalyankottem/twitter-sentiment-analysis/README.md

 Let’s go through the problem statement once as it is very crucial to understand the objective before working on the dataset.
 The problem statement is as follows:

 The objective of this task is to detect hate speech in tweets.
-For the sake of simplicity, we say a tweet contains hate speech if it has a racist or sexist sentiment associated with it.
-So, the task is to classify racist or sexist tweets from other tweets.
+For the sake of simplicity, we say a tweet contains hate speech if it has a racist sentiment associated with it.
+So, the task is to classify racist tweets from other tweets.

-Formally, given a training sample of tweets and labels, where label ‘1’ denotes the tweet is racist/sexist and label ‘0’ denotes the tweet is not racist/sexist, your objective is to predict the labels on the given test dataset.
+Formally, given a training sample of tweets and labels, where label ‘1’ denotes the tweet is racist and label ‘0’ denotes the tweet is not racist, your objective is to predict the labels on the given test dataset.

 Note: The evaluation metric from this practice problem is F1-Score.